 Before I write about Pienza and other towns of southern Tuscany I want to ‘set the scene’ by giving a brief description of my introduction to this area.

 On my second bike trip we rode from Montalcino, stopping at Sant’Antimo (see Cathedrals and Abbeys blog) then on through Castelnuovo dell ‘Abate up a long series of switch backs to Castiglione d’Orcia.
-We stopped in that area to see the Rocca di Tentennano.
-I think we had lunch near Castiglione.
+We stopped in that area to see the Rocca di Tentennano, where I think the picture below was taken, then had lunch near Castiglione.

 In any event from there we rode to Bagno Vignoni, stopping for a while to see it’s unique piazza after which we stopped at a pool fed by hot springs and went swimming, looking like total goof balls wearing shower caps from the hotel.
 Then we finished the day at Hotel Casanova, where we stayed 2 or 3 nights doing loops out to Pienza and San Quirico d’Orcia.